wovo/hwcpp/docs/hwcpp-targets.md

 This is an 8-bit AVR chip, popularized by the Arduino Uno.
 The AVR architecture has separate code and data address spaces.
-At C++ level this means that const data ends up in RAM (instead of in ROM) because pointers can only point into RAM, not into ROM.
+At C++ level this means that const data
+(including literal struings!) ends up in RAM
+(instead of in ROM) because
+pointers can only point into RAM, not into ROM.
 You can still store constant data in ROM (using